Funding Lab: Our first assignment has been assigned

 Crowdfunding platform Wadiz

-Wadiz, a platform connecting supporters and creators
+Wadiz: A platform connecting supporters and makers

 The First Rule of Funding: Something New